Rod Brind'Amour: Carolina Hurricanes (2000–2010)

-Brind'Amour formed one-third of Carolina's "BBC Line", also featuring Bates Battaglia and Erik Cole, during the Hurricanes' run to the Finals in 2002.
+Brind'Amour formed one-third of Carolina's "BBC Line", also featuring Bates Battaglia and Erik Cole, during the Hurricanes' run to the Final in 2002.

-Brind'Amour was named captain of the Hurricanes before the 2005–06 season and led the Hurricanes to win the Stanley Cup that season, defeating the Edmonton Oilers in the Finals in seven games.
+Brind'Amour was named captain of the Hurricanes before the 2005–06 season to succeed Ron Francis.
+He had 31 goals and 39 assists that season and led the Hurricanes to the Stanley Cup Final against the Edmonton Oilers.
+He scored two of his three Final goals in Game 1, which included the game-winner with less than a minute remaining; the Hurricanes won the series in seven games for their first championship.
 During the subsequent off-season, Brind'Amour signed a five-year contract extension with the Hurricanes.